 Be sure to subscribe to receive the Be Human Christian Wellness Journal.
 It is a free journal download.
 This will allow you print off multiple pages and create your own journal.
 It includes areas for mindfulness, mood tracker, and personal development goals.
 Thank you so much!
 (NOTE: Be sure to check your spam folders, promotion inbox for GMail, etc. for the email.)

 Question: If you experienced stillbirth (or other pregnancy loss), what helped you ‘walk through’ the dark valley?
 What continues to help you manage your day-to-day life (because know that grief has no expiration date)?
 Leave your comments below and I will respond to as many as I can!
+You may also join the private FB group, Priceless Luv and share there!

 I desire to help encourage and support women during their time of trying to conceive and if they experience the tragedy of stillbirth.
 When I experienced stillbirth, the best advice I received: Be Human.
 I hope to help Christian women recognize the importance of being human in order to process our emotions.
 When we admit we are weak, God is able to be faithful and be God.
 If we be human, then God can be God.